Firefighter / Medic Recruitment

 How many demerit points are acceptable on my driving record?

 No more than six (6) demerit points are allowed.
-A current driver’s abstract is required upon offer of employment.

 Do new Paramedics only work on the ambulances?